ADVISORY RUSSIA-ECONOMY/FORUM-PUTIN

 End: 07 Sep 2022 12:00 GMT

-VLADIVOSTOK, RUSSIA - Russian President Vladimir Putin speaks at the plenary session of the Eastern Economic forum on Vladivostok.
+VLADIVOSTOK, RUSSIA - Russian President Vladimir Putin and other leaders speak at the plenary session of the Eastern Economic forum on Vladivostok.

 Restrictions: